fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

-While `.spec.targetNamespace` is optional, if this field is non-empty then the Kubernetes namespace being pointed to must exist prior to the Kustomization being applied, kustomize-controller will not create the namespace.
+While `.spec.targetNamespace` is optional, if this field is non-empty then the Kubernetes namespace being pointed to must exist prior to the Kustomization being applied or be defined by a manifest included in the Kustomization. kustomize-controller will not create the namespace automatically.

 ### Suspend